opengenomebrowser/opengenomebrowser/tutorial.md

 # Log in

 A demo instance of OpenGenomeBrowser is hosted here: [opengenomebrowser.bioinformatics.unibe.ch](https://opengenomebrowser.bioinformatics.unibe.ch/).
+It can be accessed without login.

 It contains 24 genomes published in the paper [Roder et al., Microorganisms, 2020](https://www.mdpi.com/2076-2607/8/7/966).

-Normally, instances of OpenGenomeBrowser require a login to view any data.
-On the demo instance, this has been disabled.

 ## Tutorials